tomredfern24/Data_Analysis_Portfolio_Project-UK_Rail_Prices/Report/Objective-3-Analysis.md

 The routes that generate the highest revenue are **London Kings Cross to York** and **Liverpool Lime Street to London Euston**, at £183,193 and £113,299 respectively.
 Although London Kings Cross to York has a lower average ticket price (£46.71) compared to Liverpool Lime Street to London Euston (£103.28), London Kings Cross has far higher ticket sales at 3922 compared to 1097 ticket sales.

 The routes that generate the lowest revenue are **London Euston to Oxford** and **Manchester Piccadilly to Warrington**, at £41 and £53 respectively.
 The respective ticket sales and average ticket price are 16 sales & £2.56, 15 sales and £3.53.

+The route with the highest average ticket price is **Manchester Piccadilly to London Paddington** at £114.11, the second highest is **Liverpool Lime Street to London St Pancras** at £104.77, the third highest is **Liverpool Lime Street to London Euston** at £103.28.

+The route with the highest amount of first class ticket sales is **Manchester Piccadilly to Livepool Lime Street** with 422 sales.

+There were a total of 3058 first class ticket sales across the whole network, this makes up around 9.7% of the 31650 tickets sold.
+These first class ticket sales generate a total of £149,400, which makes up approximately 20.1% of the total revenue for the rail network (£741,920).
+The revenue generated from standard class sales is £592,520.

+The average standard class ticket price is **£29.90**, the average first class ticket price is **£56.29**.

 ##
 **Conclusions:**